binkley/modern-java-practices/README.md

   hand: get your build to complain (_fail_) locally before sharing with your team, or fail in CI before deployment

+But ... you **must** judge and measure the advice here against your own systems and processes.
+Some thing (many or most things) work for you: keep an eye for things that do not work for you.

 ### What is a _Starter_?

 A project starter has several goals: